Back to Blog

 • Can't switch templates after publishing (start over!)

-• More expensive than competitors ($11.75+/month)
+• More expensive than competitors at higher tiers

 • Less scalable for large businesses